meyer-lab/asmlab.org/research/industry.md

 - Preservation of data structure and relationships that would be lost in matrix-based approaches
 - Increased statistical power through proper modeling of experimental design
 - Discovery of higher-order interactions not detectable with standard methods
-- Reduction in dimensionality while maintaining interpretability
+- Dimensionality reduction while maintaining interpretability
 - Robust handling of sparse, noisy, or incomplete datasets common in biological studies

 Our potential services include: